MousaviLaleh/plotly_chart/README.md

 <br/>
 <br/>
-It is possible to focus on specific area ba dragging the mouse on that, and double-click will return you too normal size of the chart.
+It is possible to focus on specific area ba dragging the mouse on bubble and bar charts.
 <br/>
 <br/>

 ![01.png](images/01.png)

 <br/>
+Double-click on selected area, will return you too normal size of the chart.

 ![02.png](images/02.png)